-The purpose of this section is to enable the city, through the mayor, to undertake specific activities to encourage Veteran-owned business participation in the city procurement program.
-The mayor is hereby expressly delegated the necessary powers to effectuate the purpose of this section.
+The purpose of this section is to enable the city, through the mayor or his designee, to undertake specific activities to encourage Veteran-owned business participation in the city procurement program.
+The mayor or his designee is hereby expressly delegated the necessary powers to effectuate the purpose of this section.